How to Turn Your Pet Hobby Into a Business Venture

 2. Realize That It Will Take Time to Build Sales

 Be sure to set realistic goals for sales and customer acquisition, especially in the early months.
 It can take some time to build a client list through advertising and positive referrals.
-If you concentrate on providing exceptional service during the early months, your business will gain momentum.
+Providing exceptional service to the pets and their parents can help you generate repeat business and those coveted referrals.

 3. Be Realistic With Profit Expectations